 - 1. Provide training on the school district's harassment, intimidation, or bullying policy to school employees and volunteers who have significant contact with students - 2.
-Provide ongoing staff training, in cooperation with the Department of Education, in fulfilling the reporting requirements - 3.
-Ensure that the training includes instruction on preventing bullying on the basis of the protected categories as required by law (N.J.S.A.
-18A:37-14) and other distinguishing characteristics that may incite incidents of discrimination, harassment, intimidation or bullying
+Provide ongoing staff training, in cooperation with the shall be required to complete the program only once (N.J.S.A.
+18A:12-33).